form8ion/rfcs/higher-order-scaffolders.md

 * higher-order scaffolder doesnt actually seem like an appropriate name for this. what would be more accurate? maybe i'm thinking more "high-level" than "higher-order"
+* should the approach to package/application plugins be reconsidered if this approach is available?

 {{THIS SECTION SHOULD BE REMOVED BEFORE RATIFICATION}}